-- The first step of a physical euthanasia technique. - The bullfrog is held by the back legs/waist with the head against a hard, flat surface that will not move or compress when the technique is applied (e.g., against a flat rock or a piece of hardwood.
+• The first step of a physical euthanasia technique.

+• The amphibian is held with the head against a hard, flat surface that will not move or compress when the technique is applied (e.g., against a flat rock or a piece of hardwood).
 Soft ground is not acceptable as it will compress on impact.